openharmony/docs/en/application-dev/ability/ability-delegator.md

 ## Starting the Test Framework

-The test framework can be started by running the **aa test** command or using the IDE.
+The test framework can be started in either of the following ways:

+- Method 1: Run the **aa test** command.
+- Method 2: Use the IDE.

 ### Running aa test

 You can run the **aa test** command to start the test framework.
 You can specify the **TestRunner** to be used and the package name or module name of the HAP where the **TestRunner** is located.